heraldolimajr/msl_sbes_2026/README.md

 # Systematic Mapping Study – Raw Data and Artifacts (SBES 2026)

-This repository provides the complete set of raw data and supporting artifacts associated with the Systematic Mapping Study (SMS) "When Code Becomes Collective: A Systematic Mapping Study on the Assessment of Group Projects in Software Engineering Education", submitted to SBES 2026.
+This repository provides the complete set of raw data and supporting artifacts associated with the Systematic Mapping Study (SMS) **"When Code Becomes Collective: A Systematic Mapping Study on the Assessment of Group Projects in Software Engineering Education"**, submitted to 40th Brazilian Symposium on Software Engineering - 2026.
 Its purpose is to ensure transparency, reproducibility, and openness throughout the research process.

 ---